Threave Castle: The siege of Threave

 William's brother James Douglas, now 9th Earl, hastily continued the additions to Threave, completing the artillery house as well as earthworks to the north of the keep.
 After his brother's murder, he intrigued with the English court, receiving money from Henry VI's government for the works.
 The 9th Earl's uprising was defeated at the Battle of Arkinholm near Langholm on 1 May 1455, following which his strongholds were systematically besieged.
 Threave Castle was the last castle to fall, and the royal forces arrived in June.
 King James resided at Tongland Abbey during the siege, which lasted over two months.
 The new artillery house prevented the King's men from taking the castle by force, even when a bombard, a large siege cannon, was brought up from Linlithgow Palace at a cost of over £59.
 Instead, King James persuaded the garrison to surrender by making payments and grants of land to Douglas supporters.

 One myth associated with the siege, which is related by Nigel Tranter, is that the great cannon Mons Meg was built in Kirkcudbright by a smith named Mollance.
 The cannon was then presented to James II and employed in the siege of Threave.
 The myth goes that the first cannonball smashed right through the castle, taking off the Fair Maid's hand as she drank.
-However, it is known that Mons Meg was actually made in Burgundy and arrived in Scotland until 1454.
+However, it is known that Mons Meg was actually made in Burgundy and arrived in Scotland in 1454.